 The Company accounts for the impairment or disposal of long-lived assets according to the Financial Accounting Standards Board's ("FASB") ASC 360, "Property, Plant and Equipment."
 Long-lived assets are reviewed when facts and circumstances indicate that the carrying value of the asset may not be recoverable.
 When necessary, impaired assets are written down to estimated fair value based on the best information available.
-Estimated fair value is generally either based on, appraised value or measured by discounting estimated future cash flows.
+Estimated fair value is generally based either on appraised value or measured by discounting estimated future cash flows.
 Considerable management judgment is necessary to estimate discounted future cash flows.
 Accordingly, actual results could vary significantly from such estimates.
-As of March 31, 2023 and December 31, 2022, all of the Company's fixed assets were fully depreciated and, therefore, the carrying value of fixed assets represented fair value.
-Fixed assets are depreciated over lives ranging from three to seven years.
+As of June 30, 2023 and December 31, 2022, all of the Company's fixed assets were fully depreciated and, therefore, the carrying value of property and equipment are depreciated over lives ranging from three to seven years.